New LEGO Batman Game Once Again Skips Online Co-Op

 So, if you were planning to buy this to play with a friend online, you may want to reconsider and plan a local session instead.
 The only upside to this disclaimer is that you do not need an online connection to play LEGO Batman: Legacy of the Dark Knight, which at least avoids some annoyance.

-Another positive confirmed in the FAQ is that the game will not feature any microtransactions that require real money.
+Another positive confirmed in the FAQ is that the game will not feature any microtransactions for real money.
 This also means you will not need a PlayStation Plus or Xbox Game Pass Core subscription to enjoy co op.

 LEGO Batman: Legacy of the Dark Knight Confirmed Playable Characters